 - Management Plan for the Columbia River Gorge National Scenic Area (2004, as updated through 2016)

-- Review feedback from this virtual open house
+- Review feedback from first virtual open house

 - Develop potential strategies, projects, programs to address congestion and safety concerns